Ryan Bach

+Ryan Bach (born October 21, 1973) is a Canadian former professional hockey goaltender.

+Playing career

-Ryan "Bacher" Bach (born October 21, 1973) is a Canadian former professional hockey goaltender.
-He played three games in the National Hockey League for the Los Angeles Kings during the 1998–99 season.
+Bach played three games in the National Hockey League for the Los Angeles Kings during the 1998–99 season.
 The rest of his career, which lasted from 1996 to 2004, was mainly spent in the minor leagues.
 Bach was drafted by the Detroit Red Wings in the 11th round of the 1992 NHL Entry Draft.
 He played college hockey at Colorado College before turning pro in 1996.